 Saturday, July 25, 2015

-After years of having it in the back of my mind, I've finally managed to get around to roasting some green chilies in the sun oven.
+After years of having it in the back of my mind, I've finally managed to get around to roasting some green chiles in the sun oven.
 It couldn't be simpler...

 1. Wash and dry the chilies.